TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/memoryview.rst

 .. c:function:: PyObject *PyMemoryView_GetContiguous(PyObject *obj, int buffertype, char order)

-   Create a memoryview object to a :term:`contiguous` chunk of memory (in either 'C' or 'F'ortran *order*) from an object that defines the buffer interface.
+   Create a memoryview object to a :term:`contiguous` chunk of memory (in either 'C' or 'F'ortran *order*) kutoka an object that defines the buffer interface.
 If memory is contiguous, the memoryview object points to the original memory.
 Otherwise, a copy is made and the memoryview points to a new bytes object.